Ana Paula Valadão: Life and career

-Ana Paula Valadão is the daughter of Pastors Márcio Valadão and Renata Valadão, pastors of Lagoinha Church, a charismatic Baptist megachurch in their hometown of Belo Horizonte.
+Valadão is the daughter of Pastors Márcio Valadão and Renata Valadão, pastors of Lagoinha Church, a charismatic Baptist megachurch in their hometown of Belo Horizonte.
 She is the older sister of André Valadão and Mariana Valadão.
 She started her music career by participating in a group called King's Kids and her first album was Expressão de Fé, recorded by the King's Kids.
 Some time later, she participated in the choir El-Shammah and recorded the album Ele Tem Sido Fiel.

 Valadão studied law at the Federal University of Minas Gerais (UFMG), but locked up the course in 1996, and therefore decided to attend the Christ for the Nations Institute (CFNI) in Dallas, Texas, United States.
 When she returned to Brazil, she began writing songs, and she recorded her first album entitled Diante do Trono in 1998.
 Its creation marked the beginning of the group Diante do Trono.
 Valadão married the pastor Gustavo Bessa on September 13, 2000, one year and eleven months after they met.
 Afterward she struggled to conceive and portrayed this difficulty in her CD Esperança, especially in the title track "Esperança".
-While recording her next CD, Ainda Existe Uma Cruz, she was pregnant with her first son Isaque Valadão Bessa, who was born on January 3, 2006, and on May 23, 2009 her second son, Benjamim Valadão Bessa was born.
+While recording her next CD, Ainda Existe Uma Cruz, she was pregnant with her first son Isaque Valadão Bessa, who was born on January 3, 2006, and on May 23, 2009, her second son, Benjamim Valadão Bessa, was born.
 In the same year, she also released her first solo album As Fontes do Amor.

 In August 2009, she and her family moved to Dallas, where her husband continued his ministerial studies.
 However, she explained on Diante do Trono's official website that she decided that she would not leave the band and would continue to appear in all the group's main events.
 In May 2011, the family returned to Brazil.

 Valadão has received more than 32 awards on behalf of her group.
 In 2004, of the 8 nominations that were submitted for Troféu Talento (a Brazilian award similar to the Dove Awards) she won 7, and was also nominated for awards in various categories in the 38th GMA Dove Awards for the album In The Father's Arms, though she won none.
 Diante do Trono has traveled to several countries in America, Europe, the Middle East, Africa, and Asia.
 Throughout its history, Valadão has remained head of the ministries, compositions and organizations of the group.